zeek/zeek/scripts/base/init-bare.zeek.rst

                                                                               either creation of or access to a file.
 :zeek:type:`SMB2::EncryptionCapabilities`: :zeek:type:`record`                Encryption information as defined in SMB v.
 :zeek:type:`SMB2::FileAttrs`: :zeek:type:`record`                             A series of boolean flags describing basic and extended file attributes for SMB2.
+:zeek:type:`SMB2::FileEA`: :zeek:type:`record`                                This information class is used to query or set extended attribute (EA) information for a file.
+:zeek:type:`SMB2::FileEAs`: :zeek:type:`vector`                               A vector of extended attribute (EA) information for a file.
+:zeek:type:`SMB2::Fscontrol`: :zeek:type:`record`                             A series of integers flags used to set quota and content indexing control information for a file system volume in SMB2.
 :zeek:type:`SMB2::GUID`: :zeek:type:`record`                                  An SMB2 globally unique identifier which identifies a file.
 :zeek:type:`SMB2::Header`: :zeek:type:`record`                                An SMB2 header.
 :zeek:type:`SMB2::NegotiateContextValue`: :zeek:type:`record`                 The context type information as defined in SMB v.